resper1965/Gabi-AI/README.md

 ## 🤖 Agent 2 Agent (A2A) Protocol Support

-Evo AI implements the Google's Agent 2 Agent (A2A) protocol, enabling seamless communication and interoperability between AI agents.
+Gabi AI implements the Google's Agent 2 Agent (A2A) protocol, enabling seamless communication and interoperability between AI agents.

 For more information about the A2A protocol, visit [Google's A2A Protocol Documentation](https://google.github.io/A2A/).